kellywu3/Basic-Graph-Algorithm-Animations/README.md

     mark starting_node as visited

     while queue not empty {

         pop queue
         set path to the first entry in queue let current_node be the last node in path

-        for unvisited neighbor_nodes of current_node in graph {
+        for each unvisited neighbor_node of current_node in graph {

             mark neighbor_node as visited
             let new_path be a copy of path